lxknblwoierh/OctoZver/README.md

 Copy .exe and config.cfg to folder (C:\Program Files\OctoZver) or desktop (exe and cfg MUST be in same folder) and start app with double click (or make shortcut to desktop)
 #### Rpi:
 Because of touchscreen issues with Kivy i need few days that i get some Sandisk SD cards where i will be install new raspbian and pack together with modded Kivy config
-Maybe you will need some depencies packages:
+Maybe you will need some depencies packages (sdl12):

 ```sudo apt install pkg-config libgl1-mesa-dev libgles2-mesa-dev python3-setuptools libgstreamer1.0-dev git-core gstreamer1.0-plugins-{bad,base,good,ugly} gstreamer1.0-{omx,alsa} python3-dev libmtdev-dev xclip xsel libjpeg-dev libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev```
 and
 ```python3 -m pip install --upgrade --user Cython==0.29.21 pillow```